-The following analysis summarises the Council's changes in loss allowances i.e. bad debt provision for Debtors.
+The following analysis summarises the Council's changes in loss allowances i.e. bad debt provision for debtors (Financial Assets and Non-Financial Assets).
 The Council has made no loss allowance for other financial assets as the Council has assessed that any risk of default in relation to borrowers are not material.